magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_password_strength_indicator.md

 ## Overview {#password_strength_indicator_overview}

-Magento password strength indicator {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} show the user immediate feedback on the validity and strength of a password while it is being typed.
+The Magento password strength indicator {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} provides immediate feedback on the validity and strength of a password while it is being typed.
-If the password is not strong enough the UI asks the user to choose a new password.
+If the password is not strong enough, Magento prompts the user to choose a new password.

 The password strength indicator widget source is [`<Magento_Customer_module_dir>/view/frontend/web/js/password-strength-indicator.js`].